chinamike65/hugo-tuolesi/content/book6/book6en.md

 It was at that time that Tibetan Buddhism translated the Tripitaka.

-The Tripitaka of Tibetan Buddhism is divided into Ganyur and Denyur.
-The content of Ganyur is mainly the original Buddhist classics, including the Sutras and Vinayas of the Sutras and Tantras.
+The Tripitaka of Tibetan Buddhism is divided into Kangyur and Tengyur.
+The content of Kangyur is mainly the original Buddhist classics, including the Sutras and Vinayas of the Sutras and Tantras.

 "Tengyur" is a commentary on Buddhist scriptures and tantras, and is a collection of Buddhist language interpretations and expositions by the later disciples of Buddha Shakyamuni.

 What is the most complete translation of Tibetan Buddhism?

 Just on the subject.

 Because the ancient Indian Mahayana Buddhism had few theories on time in the early stage, and there were many theories in the middle and late stages, Tibetan Buddhism translated all these theories.

 Since the translation of Chinese Buddhism was in the early period of Mahayana Buddhism in ancient India, there are very few translated works.

-As for the Madhyamika, there are only the treatises of Nagarjuna and his disciples, such as the Four Hundred Verses of the Madhyamika.
+As for the Madhyamika, there are only the treatises of Nagarjuna and his disciples, such as the "Four Hundred Verses" of the Madhyamika.

-However, without the writings of the masters of the late Mahayana School of Mahayana Buddhism in ancient India, such as the works of the Bodhisattva Yuecheng, they were not translated into Chinese, because the translation of scriptures had stopped at that time.
+However, without the writings of the masters of the late Mahayana School of Mahayana Buddhism in ancient India, such as the works of the Bodhisattva Chandrakirti, they were not translated into Chinese, because the translation of scriptures had stopped at that time.

-These Madhyamika writings by Yuecheng Bodhisattva represent the views of the Madhyamika school, and the Madhyamika writings and interpretations of the Master of Discrimination and Nagarjuna represent the Madhyamika Self-Continuing School.
+These Madhyamika writings by Chandrakirti Bodhisattva represent the views of the Madhyamika school, and the Madhyamika writings and interpretations of the Master of Discrimination and Nagarjuna represent the Madhyamika Self-Continuing School.

 These are not found in the Tripitaka of Chinese Buddhism.

-Chen Na and Fa said that the two commentators were the representatives of the "Shi Liang Lun" in the late period of Mahayana Buddhism in ancient India, but there is no work of these two scholars in the "Tripitaka" in Chinese.
+Chen Na and Dharmakirti said that the two commentators were the representatives of the "Shi Liang Lun" in the late period of Mahayana Buddhism in ancient India, but there is no work of these two scholars in the "Tripitaka" in Chinese.

 57

 Therefore, Tibetan Buddhism discusses this aspect in the Buddhist Dharma of the Tripitaka, and it is very complete.

 12. Dharma Doors Common to All Sects

 The above describes the founders and main dharmas of the major sects of Tibetan Buddhism, as well as the Dharma practiced by the major sects.

 All sects have common methods, and there are also different methods.
 There are many different methods, and I can’t finish talking about them in a month.
 Now let’s talk about the methods that are common to all sects.

-The common method is the three ways: the lower, the middle, and the upper.
+The common method is the three scopes: the lower, the middle, and the upper.

-It can be said that the essence of the 84,000 Dharma-doors is concentrated in the three ways.
+It can be said that the essence of the 84,000 Dharma-doors is concentrated in the three scopes.
 Many people do not know the order of cultivation.
 Which one should be cultivated first and which one should be cultivated later.
-Master Shido.
+Master the Three Principal Aspects of the Path.

 This is the order of practice, and all sects are the same.

-Section 2 Features of Tibetan Buddhism
+Section 2 - Features of Tibetan Buddhism

 Tibetan Buddhism has five characteristics: complete teaching, complete inheritance, complete practice, complete preservation, and complete teaching.

 58

 1. The teaching method is complete

 The first characteristic of Tibetan Buddhism is that the teachings are complete.

 why do you say so?
 The Dharma of Tibetan Buddhism is divided into three parts: the Dharma of Theravada, the Dharma of the Mahayana Sutra, and the Dharma of the Mahayana Tantra.